Yukyungofhufs/Big_Data_Project/README.md

 # Big_Data_Project
 - For Big Data class
 - 이유경 and 이가영 collaborating for the project of the semester
-- Focused on using big data to gather the test data, create a model and explain the significance of the organized information
+- Focused on gathering big data for analysis and to explain the significance of the organized information

 ## Anime
 - We visualized the attributes of datasets we got from kaggle so that we can recommend anime to MDs of different platforms.